Nabil-Shartaj-Khan/Intro-to-react/README.md

 3. Used props(object,string, function) in Header.jsx and Aboutjsx.
 4. Used form control by managing click events and useRef (changing attributes , retrieving form data, CSS, caching expensive computation and persisted mutable) in Contact.jsx, List.jsx, About.jsx and Image.jsx.
 5. Used simple counter in count.jsx using useState.
+6. Used usestate immmutable array and object to build to do list in Todo.jsx.
+7.